 How to Recover Data After Mac Sudden Freezing

 Users' spines start to chill when their Mac suddenly stops responding and can't boot.
 They immediately begin to worry about losing important data.
 Specific data and files may be lost if the Mac has startup issues.
 You should safeguard the security of their data.
-A specialized data recovery tool for frozen Mac, EaseUS Data Recovery Wizard Bootable Media, can be helpful for Mac users to boot Mac and recover lost and unsaved files.
+A specialized data recovery tool for frozen Mac, EaseUS Data Recovery Wizard for Mac, can be helpful for Mac users to boot Mac and recover lost and unsaved files.

 It was developed to help recover data from file system errors, crashes, and unintentional file deletions.
 The software's user-friendly interface allows even inexperienced users to recover files quickly.